-A lawsuit against 3M was settled for $9.1 million, but those who served while defective version of the product were being sold may still be paying the price.
-That’s why many are getting legal help to seek financial recovery for hearing damage caused by the earplugs.
+A lawsuit against 3M was settled for $9.1 million, but those who served while the defective version of the product was being sold may still be paying the price.
+That’s why many are getting legal help to seek financial recovery for hearing damage caused by these earplugs.

 How to Know if You’re Eligible for the Lawsuit

 To be eligible for the 3M Combat Arms Earplugs lawsuit, you’ll need to meet the following criteria: